Instructors: Jason Bryer, Ph.D. and Angela Lui, Ph.D.

 This course is conducted entirely online.
 Each week, you will have various resources made available, including weekly readings from the textbooks and occasionally additional readings provided by the instructor.
 Most weeks will have homework assignments and labs to be submitted (although some chapters will take more than one week, see the schedule for details).
 There will also be a presentation required and a forum post introduction required.
 You are expected to complete all assignments by their due dates.

 The culmination of the course will be the presentation of the analysis of a dataset of your choosing.
 There will be a number of time slots available to present.
-You will be required to attend one presentation session, present yoru analysis and provide peer feedback for other students in that timeslot.
+You will be required to attend one presentation session, during which you will present your analysis and provide peer feedback for other students in that timeslot.
 See the project for more information.

 Accessibility and Accommodations